secretstartups/handbook/demand-generation/campaigns/index.html.md

 #### Intake process daily/weekly steps
 Team manager completes daily review of [issues in triage](https://gitlab.com/groups/gitlab-com/-/boards/1919630?&label_name%5B%5D=Marketing%20Programs) assessing the following standards:
 * Are all details in the `Submitter Checklist` sufficiently complete in order to begin work?
-  - if yes, move to `mktg-status::wip`, assign based on triage diagram, and put in current milestone (to be adjusted as needed by assignee)
+  - if yes, check that due date is at least 5 business days from date submitter details provided, move to `mktg-status::wip`, assign based on triage diagram, and put in current milestone (to be adjusted as needed by assignee)
   - if no, comment to requester and move to `mktg-status::blocked` with reminder that SLA will begin when the details are submitted - [more details here](/handbook/marketing/demand-generation/campaigns/#turnaround-time-and-slas)
 * Does the request align to FY21-22 segment marketing plan?
  - if no, consider realistic timeline given priorities (and share with requester in comments, set up time to discuss if needed)